 Occasionally, breast implants may break or leak.
 Rupture can occur as a result of injury or even from the normal compression and movement of your breast and implant, causing the man-made shell to leak.

 - If a saline-filled implant breaks, the implant will deflate in a few hours and the salt water will be absorbed and naturally expelled by the body.

 - If a silicone-gel filled implant leak or break, the elastic silicone gel may remain within the implant shell, or may escape into the breast implant pocket (a capsule of tissue that surrounds the implant).
 A leaking implant filled with silicone gel may not deflate and may not be noticeable except through imaging techniques such as an MRI.
 For this reason, a woman with silicone breast implants is advised to visit her plastic surgeon annually to assess that her implants are functioning well.
-An ultrasound exam or MRI screening can assess the condition of breast implants; after 3 years it is recommended that all silicone implants be properly screened.
+An MRI screening can assess the condition of breast implants; after 3 years it is recommended that all silicone implants be properly screened.